BlaqueDevs/se-assignment-day-4-software-project-management-Mathekachris/README.md

 To prevent budget overruns in a software project, key strategies include: accurate project estimations, thorough requirement gathering, detailed planning, regular budget monitoring, contingency planning, effective communication, resource optimization, scope management, and continuous improvement by learning from past projects to identify and mitigate potential risks.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
-gile and Waterfall are project management methodologies with contrasting approaches, where Agile prioritizes flexibility and iterative development through continuous feedback loops, while Waterfall follows a linear, sequential process with distinct phases, making it better suited for projects with well-defined requirements and minimal change expectations; essentially, Agile is adaptable to changing needs throughout the project lifecycle, while Waterfall is more rigid and focused on following a strict plan once initiated.
+Agile and Waterfall are project management methodologies with contrasting approaches, where Agile prioritizes flexibility and iterative development through continuous feedback loops, while Waterfall follows a linear, sequential process with distinct phases, making it better suited for projects with well-defined requirements and minimal change expectations; essentially, Agile is adaptable to changing needs throughout the project lifecycle, while Waterfall is more rigid and focused on following a strict plan once initiated.

 Advantages of Agile:
 1. Flexibility: Easily adapts to changing requirements and customer feedback throughout the project lifecycle.